How to store oil, design standards for tanks and containers, where to locate and how to protect them, and capacity of bunds and drip trays.

-You don’t need to follow them if you store any of these types of waste oil (although you should check if you need an environmental permit):
+You do not need to follow them if you store any of the following types of waste oil but you should check if you need an environmental permit:

 - mixtures of diesel and petrol which can no longer be used as vehicle fuel, for example fuel drained from a diesel car that’s been accidentally filled with petrol, creating a mixture

 - any other oil drained from vehicle engines

 - gearbox oil

 You do not need to follow these rules if your storage containers are: